2020 Legislative Resolutions

 Supports setting supplemental state aid:

-For FY 2020 and future budget years, at least 14 months prior to the certification of the school’s district budgets; and
+- For FY 2022 and future budget years, at least 14 months prior to the certification of the school’s district budgets.

 Supports holding school districts harmless in property tax restructuring.
 Supports efforts to minimize property tax disparities created by the additional levy rate without compromising additional resources to school districts.
 Supports improved transparency and limits on the use of Tax Increment Financing (TIF) including the following requirements:

-To include all affected taxing bodies before creation of a TIF district;
+- To receive input from all affected taxing bodies before creation of a TIF district;

 22. SPECIAL LEVY FUNDS